BigWigsMods/packager/README.md

 commits for the previous tag that is a release version number and generate a changelog containing the commits since that previous release tag.

-__release.sh__ will create a default license file in the project directory with the contents *All Rights Reserved* if a license file does not already exist.

 By default, __release.sh__ creates releases in the *.release* subdirectory of the top-level directory of the checkout.